-- The filter is itself an image, and represents a small shape, edge etc. We slide it around the input image, scoring for matches - The scoring is done via dot-products, illustrated above.
-If the subimage of the input image is similar to the filter, the score is high, otherwise low - ▶ The filters are learned during training
+- 1. The filter itself can be represented as an image that represents a small shape, edge etc. We slide it around the input image, scoring for matches - 2.
+The scoring is done via dot-products, illustrated above.
+If the subimage of the input image is similar to the filter, the score is high, otherwise low - 3.
+The filters are learned during training